The subject of weep holes on tile roofs can get quite ‘touchy’.

 - With the recent fashion of using flat profile concrete roof tiles, weep holing can be a bit of an option.
 This is because there are no scallops in the roof tile to collect the water.
 Any seepage will pool horizontally behind the bedding, run to the lap of the tile and dribble into the drainage course underneath.
 The drainage course acts as a alternative weep hole!
 But this doesn’t stop roofers from putting weep holes in anyway…

 - When a ridge cap is repointed and the old bedding is quite sound and has no weep holes installed.
 This is a debatable case.
 Either the ridge capping is removed ( probably a more expensive exercise) or the ridge capping is repointed carefully (cheaper option).
 If the old bedding is sound – then there is very little likelihood of movement cracking in the new flexible pointing and if the pointing is put on carefully (with the right preparation), chances are that there will be no cracking of the flexible pointing.
 In this case, I leave the decision to the homeowner whether to weep hole or not.
-I will guarantee both options.
+I will have a longer guarantee if new weep holes are installed and a shorter warranty with no weep holes.

 I also posted a blog on ridge cap repairs